expo/expo/packages/expo-react-native-adapter/README.md

 ### Synthetic Platform Events

 When creating web universal modules, you may find that you need to send events back to the API layer.
-In this case you will want to use the shared instance `SyntheticPlatformEmitter` which can emit events to `NativeEventEmitter` or `EventEmitter` from `expo-core`.
+In this case you will want to use the shared `SyntheticPlatformEmitter` instance from `expo-core`.
+The shared emitter emit events to `react-native`'s `NativeEventEmitter` and `expo-core`'s `EventEmitter` .

 `ExponentGyroscope.web.ts`